Flamaros/Flamaros.github.io/_posts/2020-03-22-Why-we-should-abandon-C++-compilation-speed.markdown

 title:  "Why we should abandon C++: compilation speed"
 date:   2020-03-22 20:37:00 +0100
 categories: C++
+github_comments_issueid:
 ---
-Wellcome to my new blog about programming, I want to start it with a collection of posts about major issues of C++.
+Welcome to my new blog about programming, I want to start it with a collection of posts about major issues of C++.
 My goal isn't to clash this language that I use professionaly since 12 years, but to stay objective while having eyes wide open on other things that exists.

 The compilation speed is not a direct issue, but a consequence of some root design errors.

-## Why this is so import?
+## Why this is so important?
 If you decide to take a system programming language this is certainly because you are targetting to get the maximum performances of the hardware on which your software will run.
 You'll certainly not choose the C++ that is known to be old and complicated if the performances aren't in your top priorities, some other language with a more general purpose are simple to use and offer decent performances like [C#] or [Java].
 There is also some other new language like [Rust] or [Go] with